Jasonwesleysmith/budget-tracker/README.md

-# budget-tracker
+# Budget-tracker

 ## Description: A weather app utilizing server side One Call API

-# TECHNOLOGIES utilized: JavaScript, Express, MongoDB, Mongoose, Morgan
+# Technologies utilized: JavaScript, Express, MongoDB, Mongoose, Morgan

 ## Created a manifest.json to notify users device of what is being installed and how it should look.
 ## Added indexedDB to allow for offline functionality